 The life's work of another remarkable musician, the late Dr. Edmund H. Fellowes, has made the riches of this school of English composers known to countless thousands of music-lovers throughout the world.
-But few madrigals are simple to perform at first sight, and the present book is an attempt to provide what might perhaps be called a plain and easy introduction to practical madrigal-singing, for soprano, alto and bass.
+But few madrigals are simple to perform at first sight, and the present book is an attempt to provide what might perhaps be called a plain and easy introduction to practical madrigal-singing, for soprano, alto, tenor and bass.
 The madrigals and other works it contains have been newly transcribed and edited from the original sources, and they have been arranged in increasing order of difficulty.
 For each piece I have added a few notes on rehearsal and performance.
-The collection illustrates the four seasons of the English madrigal's growth and decay: the stern Elizabethan winter of Byrd and Mundy; the scented spring of Morley, Wilbye and Bateson; the long Jacobean summer of East, Weelkes, Youll and Ward; the rich autumn of
+The collection illustrates the four seasons of the English madrigal's growth and decay: the stern

-Tomkins and Hilton.
-All but two of the pieces in the collection were originally written as trios for three voices.
-Since the combination of S.A.B. was not much favoured during the years from 1588 to 1627 (the outer limits of the English madrigal and of this little book), I have had to make various transpositions and slight adaptations of the musical texture, to keep within the normal ranges of present-day voices.
+Elizabethan winter of Edwards, Whythorne and Byrd; the scented spring of Morley, Wilbye and Farmer; the long Jacobean summer of Ford, Pilkington and Campian; the rich autumn of Dering and Peerson.
+All of the pieces in the collection were originally composed as quartets, though I have had to make a few transpositions and slight adaptations of the musical texture, to keep within the normal ranges of present-day amateur voices.
 I have done my best to keep these changes as few as possible, and I have also tried to make them conform to Elizabethan and Jacobean custom.

-Numbers 1, 3 and 7 are not madrigals.
-I have chosen to begin the collection with Byrd's three-in-one canon "Non nobis, Domine", to point the fact that all madrigals are based on the rules of imitative counterpoint; and I have included two songs by Campian and Ford as a reminder of another imported style, the air, which was based largely on French models.
-In these two songs the alto part given here has been drawn out of the original alto and tenor parts of four-part compositions.
-Number 17, a beautiful wordless "Aria" from Morley's 1597 treatise, has been fitted with words adapted from a madrigal by Bateson.
+Numbers 1, 2, 5 and 15 are not madrigals.
+I have chosen to begin the collection with Byrd's short motet "Deo gratias" to point the fact that madrigals, like motets, are based on the rules of imitative counterpoint, and I have included songs by Ford, Campian and Jones as a reminder of another imported style, the air, which was based largely on French models.
+The style of English song before the arrival of the madrigal is represented by numbers 6, 9 and 16; number 13 shows the madrigal becoming the part-song.

-Madrigals are epigrammatic poems, set as vocal chamber-music; that is to say, they are sung to perfection when there is no more than one voice to a part.
-Their revival in our own time has shown what enjoyment they can also bring to groups of singers, and all the pieces in this book can sound well when performed by small choirs.
-The individual voices, like the three vocal parts, should be well balanced among themselves.
+Madrigals are epigrammatic poems, set as vocal chamber-music; that is to say, they are sung to perfection when there is no more than one voice to a part Their revival in our own time has shown what enjoyment they can also bring to groups of singers, and all the pieces in this book can sound well when performed by small choirs.
+The individual voices, like the four vocal parts, should be well balanced among themselves.
 Whispering the words to the musical rhythms will help with problems of phrasing, stressing, enunciation and meaning.
 Stressed notes will usually be those that are a little longer or higher than their neighbours.
 Bar-lines have been put in for convenience, not necessarily to show stress.
 The original Elizabethan and Jacobean part-books are unbarred, and they contain no dynamics or tempo marks.
 Each singer was evidently expected to make up his own mind about interpretation, rather than to accept other people's ready-made opinions.
 High-pitched notes and phrases must not be allowed to cry down the other parts; low notes and phrases should not be too submerged.
 The words must always be clear, and the tone-colour and dynamics of the music should match the verbal sense as closely as glove fits hand.

-In Armada year, when the true English madrigal was still unborn, Byrd wrote "there is not any music of instruments whatsoever, comparable to that which is made of the voices of men, where the voices are good, and the same well sorted and ordered.
+In Armada year, when the true English madrigal was still unborn.
+Byrd wrote "there is not any music of instruments whatsoever, comparable to that which is made of the voices of men, where the voices are good, and the same well sorted and ordered.